 Items are stored at their point of use, with everything needed for each activity at your fingertips.
 For example, when doing arts and crafts, all the paper, crayons, markers, paints, brushes, and smocks needed for a creative session are gathered in one convenient location.
 Stacking Binder Carousels are a great way to bring all the information you need within arm’s reach.

 It’s almost as much fun putting things away as it is playing with them.
-That’s because every item has a clear, well labeled home in a container that is the perfect size to hold it.
+That’s because every item has a clear, well-labeled home in a container that is the perfect size to hold it.
 Sliding trays for puzzles.
 Wooden blocks with holes for scissors (nose down, handles up.
 Consequently, you seldom see a kindergartner trying to figure out where to return something or struggling to shove fifty paintbrushes into a twenty-five-brush container.
 Cleanup is fast and easy.
-The Bright Desk Organizing System is a perfect example of the visual appeal of fun containers.
+Our Organizing Systems are a perfect example of the visual appeal of fun containers.